ghostwan/Virtual-Deck-Of-Cards/README.md

 - Create a room to play any cards game with your friends!
 - Share the room's url to invite people into the game!
 - See who's connected to the room
+- Room owner can expluse a player
 - Choose your name roger!
-- Configure deck, game pre config, options...
+- Configure deck, game pre config, options, with or without cavalier, trump cards...
 - Put a visible card aside for game as "oh hell"
 - Take the card put aside for game as "yaniv"
 - Distribute the whole deck or a specific number of cards among all players
 - See how many cards each player got
 - Rearrange cards in your hand, sort them by suit, by values, shuffle them! you name it!
+- Increase / decrease card size
 - See who's turn is and change it if needed (choose a specific player or random)
 - Draw a card from the deck
 - Play a card from your hand
-- Take a card from the playing area (for some game as Yaniv or if you did a mistake)
+- Take a card from the playing / discard area (for some game as Yaniv or if you did a mistake)
+- Put a card from the deck to the discard area (for the chien in tarot)
 - Hide cards values in playing area (poker style ;) )
+- Get and shuffle the discard pile
+- Pile up / disperse card in playing area
 - See who played a card
 - Clear the playing area
 - Add the end display people hands